 Read Full Bio

-With a strong love for early childhood education and a passion for best-practice teaching, Meg returns to the Bennett Day School as the Director of the Early Childhood Campus.
+With a strong love for early childhood education and a passion for best-practice teaching, Meg returns to the Bennett Day School as the Director of Early Childhood.

 Board of Advisors